 Virabhadrasana is a standing yoga posture with feet apart.
 Classic Yoga Texts did not mention or describe this posture.
 It was first mentioned in Yoga Makaranda of Sri Krishnamacharya in the year 1934.
 Hence it is a modern yoga pose with an ancient name.
 Or it might have been a part of traditional yoga practice without any published documentation.

-This article discusses the meaning of Virabhadrasana, the story behind it, the step by step procedure, its benefits, and variations.
+This article discusses the meaning of Virabhadrasana, the story behind it, the step-by-step procedure, its benefits, and its variations.

 |English Name||Warrior Pose|